-All employees are required to punch in or out on-line in the time and attendance software.
+All employees are required to punch in or out on-line in the time and attendance software using a staff computer (no remote devices).
 Staff members are given a badge number and password to use to punch in and out of the software.
 Time for salaried employees covers the calendar month.
 Time for part-time hourly employees covers the period beginning the 1st through the 15th of the month and the 16th through the last day of the month.